The Medical Center Library & Archives staff are working remotely and building access is restricted.

 How can I get materials for a class I am teaching?

 The Library has strong digital collections for teaching and learning.
 If you need assistance identifying online materials for a class you are teaching, please reach out to your Library Liaison.
-If you want to place an item on reserve, please complete our Course Reserves Request Form.
+If you need to place an item on e-reserve, please see our Course Reserves page.

 Can I renew library materials online?